-Passport agencies and detailed information can be found on the State Department web page at http://travel.state.gov/passport/index.html .
+The application, a listing of passport agencies, and other detailed information can be found on the State Department web page at http://travel.state.gov/passport/index.html .
 Please allow six to eight weeks for delivery.
 Express processing is available for an additional fee.

-When you receive the passport, make sure that all of the information on the data page of the passport is accurate and make several photocopies of that page.
+When you receive the passport, make sure that all of the information on the data page of the passport is accurate, sign the passport where required, and make several photocopies of that page.
 Give one copy to your parent or guardian, and take several copies with you abroad.
 Be sure to complete the information page on the inside of your passport providing the name, address, and telephone number of an emergency contact and sign your passport before you leave for the airport.
 If you passport is lost in the USA, contact the nearest passport agency or the Department of State.
 If you lose your passport abroad, notify the nearest consulate or embassy immediately.